I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 I'm not quite sure how to interpret this.

-The headline is Democrats' spending gives edge to GOP.
+The headline is: Democrats' spending gives edge to GOP.

-RNC prepared to spend sixty million dollars over the next seven weeks on advertising and get out the vote efforts to protect the GOP's narrow majorities in the House and Senate.
+The RNC prepared to spend, and I told you this yesterday, five-to-one advantage, RNC prepared to spend $60 million over the next seven weeks on advertising and get out the vote efforts to protect the GOP's narrow majorities in the House and Senate.

-The DNC plans to use about 12 million, all devoted to getting voters to the polls.
+The DNC plans to use about $12 million, all devoted to getting voters to the polls.

 Even in that effort, though, it has set aside only an average of $60,000 in each of the 40 most competitive congressional races in the country.